Woutitit/woutitit.github.io/articles/how-to-give-your-song-dimensions.md

 Reverb for depth examples
 - https://soundcloud.com/simonservida/cocktail.
 Notice how the reverb (only/mostly) on the rim gives it a spacious and super depthful mix).
 Reverb also seems to be automated to more and/or less alternating.

+Lastly, depth (as seen here: https://www.youtube.com/watch?v=ypy8_rHLG30) is also about more or less low-end/high-end.
+More "mud" = closer and more "air" = further away.
+Like high passing very high makes a sound very far away and then add to that reverb and stuff.
+Of course you can low pass and still reverb and make it sound depth but not necessarily far away.

 ## Width
 - https://www.youtube.com/watch?v=nRv9k1QAGEU
 - Other song I can't remember